Homology modeling: Model generation

 Given a template and an alignment, the information contained therein must be used to generate a three-dimensional structural model of the target, represented as a set of Cartesian coordinates for each atom in the protein.
 Three major classes of model generation methods have been proposed.

 Fragment assembly

 The original method of homology modeling relied on the assembly of a complete model from conserved structural fragments identified in closely related solved structures.
 For example, a modeling study of serine proteases in mammals identified a sharp distinction between "core" structural regions conserved in all experimental structures in the class, and variable regions typically located in the loops where the majority of the sequence differences were localized.
 Thus unsolved proteins could be modeled by first constructing the conserved core and then substituting variable regions from other proteins in the set of solved structures.
 Current implementations of this method differ mainly in the way they deal with regions that are not conserved or that lack a template.
-The variable regions are often constructed with the help of fragment libraries.
+The variable regions are often constructed with the help of a protein fragment library.